VersatioG/WAAM_interlayer_time_sim/README.md

 - **Accuracy Preservation**: Maintains detailed thermal gradients in recently deposited material where they matter most for interlayer cooling decisions

 This approach ensures that the simulation can handle large builds (30+ layers) while keeping computation times reasonable, with the most critical thermal interactions modeled at appropriate resolution levels.

+### Performance and Optimization

+The simulation is designed for high performance to allow for rapid parameter studies:
+- **Vectorized Operations**: Most thermal calculations (radiation, temperature updates, property evaluations) are performed on entire arrays at once using NumPy, minimizing Python loop overhead.
+- **O(1) Neighbor Lookups**: The `NodeMatrix` uses a structured grid mapping to find neighbors in constant time, avoiding expensive search algorithms.
+- **Incremental State Updates**: Properties like radiation area and baseplate coverage are updated only when the geometry changes (activation/consolidation), rather than being recalculated every time step.
+- **Pre-allocation**: All major data arrays are pre-allocated at startup to avoid memory fragmentation and allocation overhead during the simulation.

 ## Output